Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

 # The Cleaning Process
 As stated earlier, my choice of tool for this challenge is microsoft excel.

-- After assessing the data in order to understand what needed to be done in order to take it from messy to clean, A copy of the dataset was made in order to have the original dataset in the event of data loss during cleaning.
+- After assessing the data in order to understand what needed to be done to take it from messy to clean, A copy of the dataset was made in order to have the original dataset in the event of data loss during cleaning.

 - The dataset was checked for duplicate values